yochaiz/Slimmable/README.md

 ```
 Make sure the current directory is the repository main directory.

 Notice it is possible to train multiple configurations on the same GPU. the --gpu flag determines how many configurations we train simultaneously.
-Therefore, --gpu 0,0,1 as in the command line example mean we train 3 configurations simultaneously, two configurations on GPU #0 and another configuration on GPU #1.
+Therefore, --gpu 0,0,1 as in the command line example means we train 3 configurations simultaneously, two configurations on GPU #0 and another configuration on GPU #1.

 ### Checkpoint evaluation
 During the search, we sample configurations from the current distribution.